Diving and Hyperbaric Medicine: Instructions for authors

 DHM welcomes contributions of the following types:

 Original articles, Technical reports and Case series: up to 3,000 words is preferred, and no more than 30 references (excluded from word count).
-Longer articles will be considered.
+Longer articles may be considered at the editor's discretion.
 These articles should be subdivided into the following sections: an Abstract (subdivided into Introduction, Methods, Results and Conclusions) of no more than 250 words (excluded from word count), Introduction, Methods, Results, Discussion, Conclusions, References, Acknowledgements, Funding sources and any Conflicts of interest.
 Legends/captions for illustrations, figures and tables should be placed at the end of the text file.

 Review articles: up to 5,000 words is preferred and a maximum of 50 references (excluded from the word count); include an informative Abstract of no more than 300 words (excluded from the total word count); structure of the article and abstract is at the author(s)’ discretion.